-Many prospective students will have heard the phrase 'liberal arts' before, but this is just one of several terms that is used in a variety of ways in different educational and cultural contexts.
-Here, our Director of Student Experience Dr Gavin Schwartz-Leeper will break down the differences between these programmes and help you to make an informed choice about what programme will suit you best.
+You might have heard the phrase 'liberal arts' before, but this is just one of several terms that's used in a variety of ways in different educational and cultural contexts.
+Here, our Director of Student Experience Dr Gavin Schwartz-Leeper breaks down the differences between these programmes, aiming to help you make an informed choice about what programme will suit you best.

-A liberal education is one that exposes students to a broad range of intellectual approaches and content, and prioritizes critical thinking and problem-solving over content acquisition.
+A liberal education is one that exposes you to a broad range of intellectual approaches and content, and prioritizes critical thinking and problem-solving over content acquisition.

 In the nineteenth century, European universities gradually shifted to a more focused approach: degrees were awarded to recognize levels of achievement in specific subjects, marking the graduate as capable of entering (or teaching) a particular profession (e.g. law, medicine, engineering, education, etc.).
 The liberal arts still form the basis of primary and secondary education at most schools, but the universities became training grounds for limited numbers of professions.

 While there have been some notable examples of liberal education in Europe in more recent decades, there has been a renewed interest in the benefits of this educational philosophy growing over the past ten years.
 This has many contributory causes, but many institutions are responding to employability concerns: more and more people are attending universities, and as competition grows for limited spaces employers are recognizing that graduates with broad skills and flexible approaches can be more valuable than specialists.
 Programmes began to appear in the Netherlands and subsequently in Germany, Lithuania, the UK, and throughout Europe.
 There has been substantial interest outside Europe as well: China and India have witnessed a proliferation of domestic liberal education programmes and increasing numbers of students have been venturing abroad for liberal arts programmes.